Technical analysis blog spot

 Daily update on Nifty futures and stock futures and options call More »

-Candle pattern daily chart : The daily candle pattern is a long dark day candle pattern.
+Candle pattern daily chart : The daily candle pattern is a white body candle pattern

 For the conservative nifty trader see the levels below & trade: Stop is a must